jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab6/README.md

   * Jfrog instance username : password for accessing your jfrog platform instance

-  * Docker Virtual Repository name : Please provide this as "docker".
+  * Docker Virtual Repository name : Please provide this as "swampup-docker".
 This is the name of the virtual repository which you created in Step3 of Lab2

   * Build name : Provide a name to your build.
 This Build name will be displayed under the Builds tab in Jfrog platform.
      <img src="/SU-113-Jfrog-Artifactory-Essentials/Lab6/images/buildname.png" alt="buildname" style="height: 100px; width:100px;"/>